RuntimeConverter/runtimeconverter-lib-docs/README.md

 ## ZPair

 ZPair is a simple key/value store used by the "ConverterRuntimeArray" interface.
 It includes an additional "hashOrNumericKey" private field that compares with PHP's internal implementation where numeric keys have logical significance.

+## Missing Features and Roadmap

+The most obvious missing feature as of version 1.0 is namepaces.
+We do not have any support yet for namespaces, but expect to add this soon.
+We also do not have support for pass-by-reference and variable method calls.
+Of those two, the pass-by-reference features would be next on the list of features.
+We don't yet support also dynamic object creation from withing PHP internal functions such as PDO::FETCH_OBJECT.